kiad4631/Persian-Document-Classification/README.md

 ![](https://github.com/Davari393/Persian-Document-Classification/blob/master/0_X7PVc7QwrpFnyo4p.png
 )
 # Persian Document Classification
-The classification subject of Persian articles is sparse, limited, and non-automatic.This repo proposes methods based on deep learning for extracting features of Persian texts, methods for classifying texts and finally identifying the subject matter of the collection.
+The classification subject of Persian articles is sparse, limited, and non-automatic.This repo proposes methods based on **deep learning** for extracting features of Persian texts, classifying texts, and finally identifying the subject matter of the collection.

 ## Table of contents
 * [Demo](#Demo)